pawlovskiii/brownie_simple_storage/README.md

 Whenever we work with a smart contract we need to know its **ABI** and its **contract address**.
 Well, brownie already knows what the address of this contract is.
 It's got it saved in the **/deployments** folder in the **map.json** file.
 It also knows what the **ABI** is because when we compile it, we get that big JSON file and one of the first inputs has the **ABI**.
 In our case it's **SimpleStorage.json** in the **/build/contracts** folder.

 Below we're checking the value of the number that we store in the **deploy.py** file.
-Every time we run the deploy file, a new contract is being created.
+Every time we run the deploy file, a new contract is created.
 Since **SimpleStorage** acts like an array we can choose which deployed contract we want to call the **retrieve** function.
 Currently, it's set to the latest one, but it might be any other.
-Just go to the **map.json** file and choose index which you prefer.
-Remember to deploy a contract a few times if you want to choose from.
+Just go to the **map.json** file and choose the index which you prefer.
+Remember to deploy a contract a few times if you want to choose.

 ```python
 def read_contracts():